openedx/edx-documentation/en_us/shared/course_components/create_problem.rst

 #. **Rendered answer.** For some problem types, Studio uses MathJax to
    render plain text as "beautiful math".

-#. **Check button.** The learner selects **Check** to submit a response or find
+#. **Check button.** After entering or selecting an answer, a learner can
-   out if his answer is correct.
+   select **Check** to find out if his answer is correct.
 If the answer is correct, a green check mark appears.
 If it is incorrect, a red X appears.
    When the learner selects **Check**, the Learning Management System saves the grade and current state of the problem.

 #. **Save button.** The learner can select **Save** to save her current
    response without submitting it for a grade.
 This allows the learner to